Edie Farwell, Co-Founder and Director

 Alison Fanning, Program Assistant

-Alison supports the various programs run by SLN, as well as maintains the website.
+Alison supports the various programs run by SLN.
 Previously she worked as a Program Assistant at the Sustainability Institute, coordinating the workshop logistics for the fourth cohort of Donella Meadows Leadership Fellows.

 Taylor Knoop is our summer intern for 2013.
 She is concurrently pursing a degree in International Relations and Environmental Science at the College of Wooster in Ohio.